Last updated on July 7th, 2019

 Challenges of e-commerce in Nigeria

-- Logistic Issues: Not all places are fully accessible within Nigeria, hence creating a set back with the dissemination of products.
+Not all places are fully accessible within Nigeria, hence creating a set back with the dissemination of products.
+This invariably makes it costly for products delivery.

-- Online Payments: Most people prefer paying for products on delivery instead of paying online.
+Most people prefer paying for products on delivery instead of paying online because there’s still less trust for the online transaction.